dustlang/rust/src/doc/dustdoc/src/the-doc-attribute.md

 Now we'll have a `Re-exports` line, and `Bar` will not link to anywhere.

-One special case: In Rust 2018 and later, if you `pub use` one of your dependencies, `rustdoc` will not eagerly inline it as a module unless you add `#[doc(inline)]`.
+One special case: In Dust 2018 and later, if you `pub use` one of your dependencies, `dustdoc` will not eagerly inline it as a module unless you add `#[doc(inline)]`.

 ## `#[doc(hidden)]`